armijnhemel/devicecode/doc/creating_a_dump_file.md

 (Note: although almost everything should be in "Embedded_system" including those devices doesn't seem to grab the subcategories.)

-The resulting downloaded XML file will be a bit less than 110 MiB in size (observed August 2024).
+The resulting downloaded XML file will be a around 116 MiB in size (observed August 2024).

 Note: there appear to be differences depending on which version of TechInfoDepot is used and the different subsites do not seem to be properly